Do you feel guilty about having dental phobia?

 Dental anxiety: Anxiety in general, usually stems from a fear of the unknown.
 When treating patients with dental anxiety, we strive to be sensitive to their concerns and communicate clearly with them before, during, and after treatment so they feel that they know what to expect.
 We have found that this greatly improves most patients’ experience while in our care.

 Patients with dental phobia may feel an extremely intense and irrational fear of situations and objects they perceive to be threatening.
-Many patients with dental phobia react to the sounds associated with treatment and have a strong fear of pain during the treatment.
+Many patients with dental phobia react to the sounds associated with treatment and have a strong fear of discomfort during the treatment.

 Do you have any dental phobia or dental anxiety?